Main types of phytocenoses. Description of forest phytocenoses. Quantitative relationships between species

 Dynamics of phytocenoses.

-1. Under the dynamics of phytocenoses and vegetation in general (syndynamics) is understood:
+1. The dynamics of phytocenoses and vegetation in general (syndynamics) mean:

-a) reversible changes in plant communities within a day, year and from year to year;
+a) reversible changes in plant communities within a day, a year and from year to year;

-b) changes in phytocenoses with an increase in the age of edificators;
+b) changes in phytocenoses with increasing age of edificator individuals;

 c) various options for gradual directed changes that can be caused by both internal and external factors and, as a rule, are irreversible;